 Kay Williams taught English and History in further education for 10 years before moving into journalism and editing.
 She worked on regional newspapers and edited a number of books before returning to education, teaching Literature and Creative Writing for university extra-mural departments.
 For some years, she managed a large programme of courses for adults with an educational charity.
 She also edited and produced a wide range of brochures, handbooks and publicity materials for various organisations.
 Kay now provides the administrative back-up for P4C.com as well as managing operations for Jason Buckley’s The Philosophy Man website.

 SAPERE: A P4C Charity

 SAPERE is the Society for the Advancement of Philosophical Enquiry and Reflection in Education.
 It is a registered charity dedicated to promoting Philosophy for children in the UK.
 It manages projects and provides training courses as well as forming partnerships with Higher Education Institutions and teaching schools to enable them to offer P4C training.
 SAPERE was founded in 1992 after interest roused by the BBC documentary ‘Socrates for 6 year olds’.
 The documentary showed Philosophy for Children (P4C) at work in schools in the USA where the concept was originated in the late 1960’s by Professor Matthew Lipman.
 SAPERE has collaborated with the Education Endowment Foundation, Open Futures, Esmee Fairbairn Foundation, and the Expansive Education Network amongst others.
-It joined the P4C Co-operative in 2016 and is represented by Lizzy Lewis.
+It joined the P4C Co-operative in 2016 and is represented by Steve Bramall.